Updated: 8/2/20 | August 2nd, 2020

 Take a Voodoo or Ghost Tour

-NOLA is considered one of the most haunted cities in the country.
-New Orleans voodoo is a set of underground religious practices that came out of the African religious traditions the slaves brought to America.
+NOLA is considered one of the most haunted cities in the country thanks to the city’s voodoo roots.
+New Orleans voodoo is a set of underground religious practices that came out of the African religious traditions enslaved people brought to America.
 Voodoo and the occult are synonymous with New Orleans.
 From stories of ghosts and vampires to Marie Laveau (the city’s historic and most famous voodoo practitioner), New Orleans has a certain creep factor to it.

 Voodoo tours take you through the French Quarter and its cemeteries and teach you about the voodoo past of the city.
-Witches Brew Tours is one of the best.
+Witches Brew Tours and the Ghosts, Vampires, and Voodoo French Quarter Tour are two of the best.

 Relax in Audubon Park or New Orleans City Park

 From street bands to jazz halls, New Orleans has music in its DNA.
-End your day listening to some of New Orleans’s incredible music on Frenchman Street.
+End your day listening to some of New Orleans’s incredible music on Frenchmen Street, which became a popular place to listen to local live music in the 1980s.
 It’s famous for its collection of jazz bars, including my favorite, The Spotted Cat.

 New Orleans Itinerary: Day 3